Privacy Policy

 5.3.
 Local detection may use a built-in NER model running through ONNX Runtime and WebAssembly, as well as local rules.
 These computations run on the user's device.

 5.4.
-File processing for supported formats, including .txt, .csv, .docx, .xlsx, and .pptx, is performed locally in the browser.
-If the user creates a JSON dictionary, they may protect it with a password; encryption is performed locally.
+The extension and desktop application process supported files, including .txt, .csv, .docx, .xlsx, and .pptx, locally.
+The MS Word add-in works with the current .docx document.
+If the user creates a JSON dictionary, it may be password-protected locally.

 5.7.
-The user can delete local extension data by uninstalling the extension, clearing browser extension/site data, or using the browser's built-in data management controls.
+The user can delete local data by uninstalling the Client Application, clearing extension or site data, signing out, or using built-in browser, MS Word, and operating-system controls.

 6. Chrome Web Store Limited Use Disclosure